 “The rationale for partitioning MFC on the basis of meta-analytic co-activation is inadequate, given that this is the central means of identifying the parcels for subsequent profiling

 We have addressed all of the reviewer’s specific comments through extensive revisions to the introduction.
-We now open the introduction more broadly, and establish the problem before jumping into the various fMRI associations with MFC.
-We also more carefully outline the limitations of morphological, cytoarchitechtonic and connectivity based parcellation methods, and highlight the advantages of a co-activation based clustering in relation to previous approaches.
+We now open the introduction more broadly, and establish the problem before jumping into the various functional associations with MFC.
+We also more carefully outline the limitations of morphological, cytoarchitechtonic and connectivity-based parcellation methods, and highlight the advantages of a co-activation based clustering in relation to previous approaches.
 Major changes can be found on pp. 4-8; here we highlight a few key sections:

 “The medial frontal cortex (MFC) plays a key role in contemporary accounts of various psychological processes, including motor function, cognitive control, emotion, pain and social cognition.
 However, the precise correspondence of psychological states onto discrete medial frontal anatomy remains elusive.
 There have been several recent attempts to define distinct sub-regions of MFC by inferring functional differences on the basis of morphology (Vorobiev et al., 1998; Vogt, 2009; Palomero-Gallagher et al., 2013) and in-vivo structural connectivity (Beckmann et al., 2009; Sallet et al., 2013; Neubert et al., 2015) or functional connectivity (Andrews Hanna et al., 2010).
 Although such studies have advanced our understanding of MFC’s organization, these methods cannot directly identify the (potentially separable) functional associates of different MFC regions, as they do not measure the brain’s response to various psychological challenges.” – lines 48-57